open-mmlab/mmocr/docs/en/user_guides/config.md

 #### Data Pipeline Configuration

 In MMOCR, dataset construction and data preparation are decoupled from each other.
-In other words, dataset construction classes such as `OCRDataset` are responsible for reading and parsing annotation files, while Data Transforms further implement data reading, data enhancement, data formatting and other related functions.
+In other words, dataset classes such as `OCRDataset` are responsible for reading and parsing annotation files, while Data Transforms further implement data loading, data augmentation, data formatting and other related functions.

-In general, there are different enhancement strategies for training and testing, so there are generally training_pipeline and testing_pipeline.
+In general, there are different augmentation strategies for training and testing, so there are usually `training_pipeline` and `testing_pipeline`.

-The data enhancement process of the training pipeline is usually: data reading (LoadImageFromFile) -> annotation information reading (LoadXXXAnntation) -> data enhancement -> data formatting (PackXXXInputs).

-The data enhancement flow of the test pipeline is usually: Data Read (LoadImageFromFile) -> Data Enhancement -> Annotation Read (LoadXXXAnntation) -> Data Formatting (PackXXXInputs).

 More information can be found in [Data Pipeline](../basic_concepts/transforms.md)

+- The data augmentation process of the training pipeline is usually: data loading (LoadImageFromFile) -> annotation information loading (LoadXXXAnntation) -> data augmentation -> data formatting (PackXXXInputs).

+- The data augmentation flow of the test pipeline is usually: Data Loading (LoadImageFromFile) -> Data Augmentation -> Annotation Loading (LoadXXXAnntation) -> Data Formatting (PackXXXInputs).

 Due to the specificity of the OCR task, in general different models have different ways of data augmentation, and the same model will generally have different ways of data augmentation in different datasets.
 Take `CRNN` as an example.